damuljumong/sunoauto-ultimate/PRIVACY.md

 ## Data Storage

-All user preferences are stored **locally on your device** using Chrome's built-in storage API.
+All user preferences are stored **locally on your device** in memory during the browsing session.
 No data is ever transmitted to external servers owned or operated by us.

 ## Data Sharing